 A social enterprise for “Good Coffee” whilst creating a supportive space to educate and empower Cambodians.
 A popular hang out for tourists.
 Not only do they serve organic, gluten-free, vegetarian, and vegan food.
 They also support APOPO, donating a percentage of their profits to landmine clearance.

 One of our favorite places in Siem Reap for coffee and cake.
 It is a specialty bread & cake bakery and is certainly not the cheapest.
 But the coffee is good and the cakes are absolutely divine, which makes it all worthwhile.

 Which is probably why it is rated number 2 out of 54 cafes in Siem Reap.

 The motto of this cafe is “we are family” and they certainly make you feel like you are.
 Offering a good selection of delicious dishes and awesome cakes.
 Sit inside for the coolness of the air conditioning.
 Alternatively outside in the neat courtyard garden space.
 No matter where you sit, you will enjoy the food and drinks here, all served by “the family”.

 The Village Cafe

-This cafe is part The Park Hyatt Hotel.
-As one of the top hotels in town, prices are usually quite expensive.
-However, whilst we were in Siem Reap, they had a 25% off discount offer, making it a more reasonably priced place to get a good coffee.
+This cafe is part of the Park Hyatt Hotel and is one of the top hotels in town.
+Prices are usually quite expensive, however, whilst we were in Siem Reap, they offered a 25% discount.
+Making it a more reasonably priced place to get a good coffee.